 - Ensure you obtain copies of your medical records before you return home.

-Further advice and information on medical tourism can be found via following links:
+Further advice and information on medical tourism, including a treatment abroad checklist, can be found via following link:

 The Foreign and Commonwealth Office (FCO) provides details of the nearest British Embassy or Consulate that may be able to help locate health care facilities at the destination.
 Neither the FCO or Embassy will pay for medical care even in an emergency.